bheimbu/evolutionary_ecology/docs/source/third_week.rst

   The course will end with the last presentation and a feedback round on Friday.
 You will not have to write a protocol or paper.
 Instead, you will have to answer a questionnaire, individually, on Thursday.

-Summary
-^^^^^^^

-First, we will start with repeating what you learned last week.
-How do you analyse molecular data to obtain a phylogenetic tree!
-Which analytical steps are necessary and why.
-What are the different steps doing with your data, which are necessary and which are replaceable.
-As last week, you will draft mind-maps in small teams.
-The best mind map will be exhibited in the hallway of our working group.

-After discussing open questions, you will start to think about your mini research project.

 .. _Mini_research_Project:
 🧬Mini research project🧬
 -------------------------